Information about how we gather and use information to support our services.

-We have a lawful basis for the gathering and processing of information necessary for the delivery of critical services.
+We've a lawful basis for the gathering and processing of information necessary for the delivery of critical services.
 You've the right to request that we stop processing your personal data in relation to any of our services.
 However, this may cause delays or prevent us delivering a service to you.

 Where we rely on your consent to process information you've the right to withdraw this consent at any time.
 Details of how to withdraw your consent will be given to you at the time you provide your consent.